Pregnancy and Mental Health Counseling in Pasadena, Maryland

 Supportive & Compassionate Care Before, During, and After Pregnancy

 Pregnancy and Mental health

 When you think of pregnancy- joy, happiness, cuteness, and cuddles are probaly on the forefront.
 Maybe the thought of pregnancy is exciting and brings on a sense of eager anticipation.
 Or perhaps pregnancy and parenthood fill the missing part of your family, making your family feel whole.

-Pregnancy and Mental Health are almost never part of the planning process when considering parenthood.
+Pregnancy and Mental Health are rarely part of the planning process when considering parenthood.
 It is hard to anticipate something that feels so uncertain.
 Yet planning for your mental health during pregnancy is one of the most important things you can do for yourself when contemplating pregnancy/parenthood.

 Pregnancy is a significant life event that can impact a birthing parent’s mental health in various ways.
 Hormonal changes, physical changes, and the stress of pregnancy and childbirth can all contribute to mental health issues.
 Potentially affecting the well-being of both the birthing parent and the child.